sneukam/cli_password_generator/README.md

 ## About

-I made this program because I was dissatisfied with all the password generators I had used.
-Subjectively viewing those passwords side-by-side with known high-complexity password generators, clearly showed the others were lacking.
-The true high complexity password generators were local-database password managers, and by design choices, made them inconvenient to use solely for password generation.
+I made this program because I was dissatisfied with the password generators I had used.
+Subjectively viewing those passwords side-by-side with known high-complexity password generators, clearly showed they were lacking.
+The true high complexity password generators were local-database-only password managers, and by design choices, made them inconvenient to use solely for password generation.
 Thus, here we are.

 ## License